 Mutual Funds minimize risk by creating a diversified portfolio while providing the necessary liquidity.
 Additionally, you benefit from the convenience of not having to bother with too much paperwork or repeat transactions.
 It is our belief that investors differ in their investment needs based on their personal financial goals.

-Since Mutual Funds vary in their investment objectives, they offer you with the flexibility to create an investment plan based on individual financial goals.
-Investment experts recommend growth investments such as equity funds and stocks as a good choice for funding needs that are five years or more away, income funds to meet medium-term needs and liquid funds for short-term requirements.
+Such as equity funds and stocks as a good choice for funding needs that are five years or more away, income funds to meet medium-term needs and liquid funds for short-term requirements.

 It's very simple - all you need to do is make a redemption request on Citibank Online or call 24x7 CitiPhone.